gocheaphosting/easy-paypal-lte/readme.txt

 8. In addition to the download page, an automated email with the download link is sent to your buyer as well.
 Just in case...
 9. Easy to add new products to your inventory.
 10. Automatic generation of an online shop.
 Once the first product is added, you can already see it on your online shop.
+11. *New*: Sandbox Mode has been ported from the Pro version to this freely distributed version.
+Now you have the option to choose PayPal sandbox mode so that you can check your setup before going live.

 *Easy PayPal* is available as a WordPress plugin as well as a [standalone package](http://buy.thulasidas.com/ezpaypal "Get ezPayPal for $4.95").
 The standalone package is appropriate if you have multiple websites selling your products, but want to keep your sales consolidated.
 It also sports a context-sensitive help system, so that you get timely help as you need it.